-.3cm It is not possible to find a manifold having the same properties as $H^+$: Theorem \ref{thm:manifoldsL} implies that $\mathsf{L}(X,\R)$ holds for any manifold $M$.
+.3cm It is not possible to find a manifold having the same properties as $H^+$: Theorem \ref{thm:manifoldsL} implies that $\mathsf{L}(X)$ holds for any manifold $M$.
 We however do not know the answer to the following question.

-\begin{q} Is there a manifold $M$ such that $\mathsf{S}(M,\R)$ holds but not $\mathsf{BR}(M,\R)$~? \end{q}
+\begin{q} Is there a manifold $M$ such that $\mathsf{S}(M)$ holds but not $\mathsf{BR}(M)$~? \end{q}

 See section \ref{sec:BRL} for more on $\mathsf{BR}$ and sections \ref{sec:lackretr}--\ref{sec:SscwH} for more on $\mathsf{S}$.
 While $\mathsf{EC}(X,Y)$ (and a fortiori $\mathsf{EC_{cl}}(X,Y)$) seems to be a stronger property than $\mathsf{S}(X,Y)$, it does not imply it since $X$ might lack retractions on sufficiently large subspaces (see Example \ref{ex:notcl}).
-Actually, $\mathsf{EC}(X,Y)$ does imply the negation of a property weaker than $\mathsf{S}(X,Y)$ if $X$ is a longpipe, see Theorem \ref{thm:ECnotS} and Example \ref{ex:noret}.
-This was the only implication not in Lemma \ref{lemma:arrows} and not ruled out by our examples so far.
+Actually, $\mathsf{EC}(X)$ does imply the negation of a property weaker than $\mathsf{S}(X)$ if $X$ is a longpipe.
+This is proved in Section \ref{sec:lackretr}, see Theorem \ref{thm:ECnotS} and Example \ref{ex:noret}.
+This is the only implication not in Lemma \ref{lemma:arrows} and not ruled out by our examples so far.